palja1n/cpp-data-types/README.md

 SampleOutput
 Enter any integer:12

 Integer = 12 and size is 4 bytes

 Enter any number with decimal:12.12

 Float= 12.12 and size is 4 bytes

 Enter any number with decimal:12.78

 Double= 12.78 and size is 8 bytes

-Enter any string:palak
+Enter any string: Pal
-String = palak and size is 32 bytes
+String = Pal and size is 32 bytes
-Enter any character:h
+Enter any character: h
 Character = h and size is 1 bytes
-Enter any boolean:true
+Enter any boolean: true
 Boolean = 0 and size is 1 bytes

 # Observations
-A bool takes 1 byte, not just 1 bit, due to system memory alignment. double is more precise than float, but consumes more memory. string is not a primitive type like int; it handles memory dynamically and is more complex internally.
+A bool takes 1 byte, not just 1 bit, due to system memory alignment.

+double is more precise than float, but consumes more memory.

+string is not a primitive type like int; it handles memory dynamically and is more complex internally.

 Understanding data types is fundamental to writing efficient and correct C++ programs.
 This program helped visualize how much memory different variables take and emphasized the importance of choosing the appropriate type based on data and performance needs.